top of page

 My Role

-🎨 Building wire-frames and prototypes
+• 🎨 Designed wireframes and high-fidelity prototypes

 Tools used: Figma, FigJam, Miro, Google Meets, Google Docs